 A particular type of decision analysis that allows for the transfer between different health states over a period of time.

-An estimate is made for each element of resource use within the programme and a unit cost is derived for each.
+An estimate is made for each element of resource use within the program and a unit cost is derived for each.

 The cost of a unit of a resource is the benefit that would be derived from using it in its best alternative use.